fmaste/Haskell/doc/TypeCheckingAndInference.md

 ### Let-Bound Polymorphism

 Suppose we create a very naïve test for our ```Addition``` implementations.
-Zero plus some number above zero must always be above zero, so we test it for
+Zero plus some number above zero must always be above zero, so we test this for
 ```Int``` and ```Float``` at the same time.

 ```haskell